AyoubIMAMI/Microservices_Oriented_Rocket_Simulation/README.md

   <br>
 - *executive-service*: strategically directing and driving the company’s business and objectives
-  - ask the telemetry for warnings
+  - ask telemetry to be informed when the stage returns to earth

 #### Hardware
 - *rocket-hardware-mock-service*: representation of the rocket
+- *stage-hardware-mock-service*: representation of the stages
 - *payload-hardware-mock-service*: representation of the payload

 #### Database